 Students are required to achieve a passing grade in a minimum of 30 Brown courses, or their equivalent in approved transfer courses.
-A maximum of fifteen transfer courses and no more than four summer courses (at Brown or elsewhere) or winter courses (taken at Brown or RISD) may count toward this requirement.
+A maximum of fifteen transfer courses and no more than four summer courses (at Brown or elsewhere) or winter courses (taken at Brown) may count toward this requirement.

 Complete a concentration

 Brown offers nearly 80 standard concentrations, or majors, that lead to either the Bachelor of Arts or the Bachelor of Science degree.
 Students also have the option of creating an independent concentration, with the approval of the College Curriculum Council.
 Focal Point, our concentration search engine, contains comprehensive information on all concentration programs.